 And that flickering when delivery is activated.

-How ironic, then, with drones as popular gifts, Santa descends from controlled airspace to below 400ft and collides with last year’s presents.
+How ironic, if, with drones as popular gifts, Santa descended from controlled airspace to below 400ft and collides with last year’s presents.

 Albert Gibson, one of the senior ATC controllers at McCarran International, saw a UFO once, though merely a flat uninspiring white dot in the distance.
 He’s read up on them ever since, hoping for a real-life replay of that opening scene in Close Encounters.
 Santa, on the other hand, is just an annual nuisance.
 Though he can’t help wondering about the similarities.
 How odd that 1950s flying saucers, when witnesses got on board, seemed to be craft controlled by mechanical levers.
 Tracking only the sophistication of the day, when elves co-incidentally only made simple wooden toys.
 These days making toys depends on 20 nanometre chip fabrication plants, and flying saucer encounters these days are all holographic displays and neural interfaces.